ProtivaArafin/ProtivaArafin/README.md

 ## About Me

 I'm an AI/ML graduate with a deep focus on **Large Language Models, Retrieval-Augmented Generation, and applied NLP**.
-My Master's thesis involved building a full clinical QA system from scratch — fine-tuning LLMs, designing a hybrid RAG pipeline, and rigorously evaluating outputs using multiple methods including LLM-as-a-Judge.
+My Master's thesis involved building a full clinical QA system from scratch, fine-tuning LLMs, designing a hybrid RAG pipeline, and rigorously evaluating outputs using multiple methods including LLM-as-a-Judge.

 I love working at the intersection of **research and real-world impact** , taking complex AI systems from prototype to something that actually works reliably.